caesarshift/psphere/README.rst

 Introduction
 ============
+NOTE: this is a fork of the psphere master branch (v0.5.3) that attempts to add Python 3 compatibility to the psphere library

 psphere is a Python interface for the `VMware vSphere Web Services SDK`_, a powerful API for programatically managing your VMware infrastructure: